sharvas/Lem_in/README.md

-# lem_in
+# The Pathfinding / Max Flow algorithm project

-This is a pathfinding algorithm project.
-The goal of the project is to find the fastest way for the number of ants to move through the network of rooms and tunnels.
+The goal of the project is to find the fastest way for the number of 'ants' to move through the network of rooms and tunnels.

 The program cannot have memory leaks.
 All errors must be handled carefully.
 In no way can the program quit in an unexpected manner (Segmentation fault, bus error, double free, etc).
-Allowed functions for the mandatory part are `malloc, free, read, write, strerror, perror` and `exit`.
+Allowed functions for the mandatory part are `malloc`, `free`, `read`, `write`, `strerror`, `perror` and `exit`.

 The input is received in the following format:
 ```console